-2003), provides that the Minister may regulate financial management and internal its balance sheet.
+The Regulations form part of cost-cutting measures by the state as it seeks to improve its balance sheet.
 The Regulations also set out instructions for the Municipality to develop their own cost containment policy as a minimal measure to ensure good governance.
 The policy must provide for monitoring measures, procedures for review, and consequences for non-adherence.
 The policy must be reviewed annually and communicated on the Municipality's website.